bio-projects/GAD/README.md

 2. Tkinter

+2.1.
+For linux:

-For linux, if Python version 2, open the terminal and write: sudo apt-get install python-tk
+2.1.1.
+If Python version 2, open the terminal and write: sudo apt-get install python-tk

-For linux, if Python version 3, open the terminal and write: sudo apt-get install python3-tk
+2.1.2.
+If Python version 3, open the terminal and write: sudo apt-get install python3-tk

 NOTE: In windows, the Tkinter module included by default in the python package